Dodge County's Employee Benefits

 Information for Job Applicants

 Dodge County’s Compensation Plan is designed to utilize available resources in an effort to meet the needs of our employees now and into the future.
-A County employee is eligible for the following benefits if he/she is scheduled to work at least 36 hours per week, in a regular non-temporary position.
+A County employee is eligible for the following benefits if he/she is scheduled to work at least 30 hours per week, in a regular non-temporary position.
 If you have benefit questions that are not answered here, please contact Employee Relations at 507-635-6239.
 Complete information regarding these benefits is provided to newly hired employees at New Employee Orientation.
+Some of these benefits are available to part-time employees on a prorated basis.

 The County’s Compensation Plan is made of the following components: